eslint/eslint/docs/developer-guide/nodejs-api.md

 The `CLIEngine` is a constructor, and you can create a new instance by passing in the options you want to use.
 The available options are:

 * `allowInlineConfig` - Set to `false` to disable the use of configuration comments (such as `/*eslint-disable*/`).
 Corresponds to `--no-inline-config`.
-* `baseConfig` - Can optionally be set to a config object.
+* `baseConfig` - Can optionally be set to a config object, or `string` filename to a permitted eslint configuration file.
 This will used as a default config, and will be merged with any configuration defined in `.eslintrc.*` files, with the `.eslintrc.*` files having precedence.
 * `cache` - Operate only on changed files (default: `false`).
 Corresponds to `--cache`.
 * `cacheFile` - Name of the file where the cache will be stored (default: `.eslintcache`).
 Corresponds to `--cache-file`.
 Deprecated: use `cacheLocation` instead.
 * `cacheLocation` - Name of the file or directory where the cache will be stored (default: `.eslintcache`).
 Corresponds to `--cache-location`.